Pizzayolow/holbertonschool-web_react/react_state/task_0/dashboard/README.md

-This an app for the projet React inline styling of Holberton
+This an app for the projet React state of Holberton

 Learning Objective:

-    the differences between using a CSS file and inline styling how to use a CSS-in-JS tool like Aphrodite how to use conditions within JS to apply different styles how to use responsive design and make the application show a different UI according to the screen size how to create small animations within the app
+    What the state of a component or a container is The lifecycle of a component
+    How to modify a state and execute code in the right order What a controlled component is
+    How to use Forms in React
+    How to reuse smaller components, keep them pure, and lift its state to principal containers The use of a React Hook and how to create one
+    How to pass data deeply using context